keebio/keebio-docs/docs/choc-stabs.md

 *TODO: place recorded video here*

 You have the Choc Stabilizers installed!
-Show off that chocolately goodness to a friend.
+Show off that chocolatey goodness to a friend.

 ![](./assets/images/choc/0xpR6wK.jpg)